ShamikOfficial/Web_Crawler-Zaubacorp/index.md

 Console based Detailed Company Info Extractor from zaubacorp.com

 ## About
 This project allows you to search listed companies on **zaubacorp.com** by name or CIN number and download the detailed info in excel or json format.
+Details extracted include: - Company Details
+- Share Capital
-Details extracted include: a) Company Details b) Share Capital c) Listing and Annual Compliance Details d) Director Details e) Past Director Details
+- Listing and Annual Compliance Details
+- Director Details
+- Past Director Details

 ### RUN